adamsteer/f4g-oceania-pdal/readme.md

 ![PDAL logo](https://pdal.io/_images/pdal_logo.png)
 ![Entwine logo](https://github.com/connormanning/entwine/blob/master/doc/logo/color/entwine_logo_2-color-small.png)

+## What this workshop will deliver

+This workshop uses common point cloud data analysis tasks to demonstrate 'thinking in PDAL'.
+Using both lidar and photogrammetric data, users are shown how to apply a range of simple strategies to construct complex workflows.
+These are demonstrated using a command line interface, then using configuration files to hold common parameters, then using Python for running processes and exploratory visualisation.
+The workshop also shows how to run tasks using PDAL in a docker container.

+At the end of the workshop users should have a greater understanding of how PDAL's pipeline architecture works, and some ideas about how to apply it in their own data analysis tasks.

 ## Materials

 Text relating to the workshop is contained in [workshop](./workshop).
 Jupyter notebooks used in the workshop are contained in [notebooks](./notebooks).
 Sample workflows as PDAL pipelines are contained in [resources](./resources).